Hybrids are exciting golf clubs that can help senior golfers recapture their lost swing speed by increasing the quality of their contact.

 For moderate swing speeds, the Excel EGI will provide mid-range ball speed.
 The hybrid isn’t built to improve significantly your distance or clubhead speed, but if you lower your expectations, you’ll find that there are benefits to playing the entry-level budget hybrid.

-A well-crafted hybrid for its price, the Pinemeadow Excel EGI won’t win any awards, but if you are looking for value and dependable performance, you can certainly do much worse than this hybrid.
+Well-crafted hybrid clubs for its price, the Pinemeadow Excel EGI won’t win any awards, but if you are looking for value and dependable performance, you can certainly do much worse than this hybrid.

 - Impressive distance with extended carry